 7. Buy used.
 It may not be shiny and packaged in plastic, but you can save things from heading to the trash and save money.
 Check out the many online options for free-cycling and buying used items.
 As a bonus, you won’t have to fight the crowds.

 8. Cut back on the light display.
 Be conservative with those strings of lights and ten-foot-tall lawn ornaments.
 Replace old light strands with newer, more energy-efficient versions— miniature bulbs and LED lights use less energy.
 Use a timer to shut lights on and off automatically, and don’t keep the lights on all night long.

 9. Carefully plan out meals and portions for your holiday company to minimize leftovers.
 Don’t overcook, and send any extras home with guests.
 If you do end up with leftovers that you can't eat, compost them.

 10. Cut back in general on all the shopping and the “stuff.”
 Instead, focus on family, friends, and quality time.
 Make the holidays about making memories and enjoying the natural beauty of the season.

-For more ideas on being "green," visit the League's Sustainability Program Web page.
 The Izaak Walton League wishes you and your family a very happy holiday season.